Bhavani, Tamil Nadu: Geography

+Climate

+Bhavani experiences a tropical climate with hot summers and moderate winters.
+The temperature ranges from 25 °C to 40 °C during summer (March–June) and 18 °C to 30 °C during winter (November–January).
+The town receives rainfall mainly during the northeast monsoon (October–December) and the southwest monsoon (June–September).
+The proximity to the Kaveri and Bhavani rivers contributes to the humidity levels in the region.

 Demographics

 According to 2011 census, Bhavani had a population of 39,225 with a sex-ratio of 1,005 females for every 1,000 males, much above the national average of 929.
 A total of 3,519 were under the age of six, constituting 1,830 males and 1,689 females.
 Scheduled Castes and Scheduled Tribes accounted for 8.29% and 0.1% of the population respectively.

 The average literacy of the town was 77.12%, compared to the national average of 72.99%.
 The town had a total of 11,147 households.

-There were a total of 17,664 workers, comprising 65 cultivators, 61 main agricultural labourers, 1,114 in house hold industries, 15,575 other workers, 849 marginal workers, 8 marginal cultivators, 45 marginal agricultural labourers, 146 marginal workers in household industries and 650 other marginal workers.
+There were a total of 17,664 workers, comprising 65 cultivators, 61 main agricultural labourers, 1,114 in household industries, 15,575 other workers, 849 marginal workers, 8 marginal cultivators, 45 marginal agricultural labourers, 146 marginal workers in household industries and 650 other marginal workers.

 As per the religious census of 2011, Bhavani had 93.33% Hindus, 4.24% Muslims, 2.35% Christians, 0.01% Sikhs, 0.05% following other religions and 0.02% following no religion or did not indicate any religious preference.

+Economy

+The economy of Bhavani is primarily driven by the textile industry.
+The town is historically known for its Bhavani Jamakkalam (carpet and blanket) industry, which has received a geographical indication tag from the Government of India.
+Handloom and powerloom units are widespread in the town.
+Agriculture is practised in the surrounding areas, benefiting from the irrigation provided by the Kaveri and Bhavani rivers.
+The town also has a weekly shandy (market) and several commercial establishments along the main roads.

+Education

+Namakkal district has several educational institutions offering programmes in engineering, medicine, arts, and science.
+Notable institutions include: